Why Raise Crickets? Simple, Protein

 Eating Insects

-Grasshoppers, termites, hornets, ants, crickets, weevil grubs, meal worms, all of these are prized in other countries for their taste.
+Grasshoppers, termites, hornets, ants, crickets, weevil grubs, and mealworms, all of these are prized in other countries for their taste.
 Ants are small but powerful and are actually among the highest sources of protein in the world.
-One type of leaf cutter ant from South America has been described as having a bacon like taste.
+One type of leaf-cutter ant from South America has been described as having a bacon-like taste.
 I think we are only limited by our imaginations in coming up with delicious ways to make insects more palatable and delicious.

 Still can't get over the fact that it's a bug?